 Prior to the appointment of a director, the proposed appointee shall be required to disclose any other business interests that may result in a conflict of interest in relation to the Company, and shall be required to report any future business interests which may develop post-appointment, that could result in a conflict of interest.
+Conflict of interest should be avoided to prevent potential damage to personal and the Group's interest and reputation.

-During FY2022, the Board has taken into account the assessment by the NRC and is satisfied with the mix of skills and board composition level, therefore, no new Director is sourced and appointed to the Board.
+During FY2023, the Board has taken into account the assessment by the NRC and is satisfied with the mix of skills and board composition level, therefore, no new Director is sourced and appointed to the Board.